About Us

 Placement Appeal Procedures

-1. Students must contact their instructor during the first week of the course, and provide a written request for appeal.
+1. Students must contact their instructor during the first week of the course and submit a written request for a placement appeal.

-3. The Academic Director reviews initial placement exam, as well as any work to date.
+3. The Academic Director will review the initial placement test, and any course work completed up to that point.

-2. The request must include substantiating documentation including a definitive statement as to why the student failed to meet SAP standards and what has changed in the student’s situation that will allow them to meet SAP standards at the end of the next evaluation;
+2. The request needs to include supporting documentation explaining why the student failed to meet Satisfactory Academic Progress (SAP) standards and what changes will enable the student to meet SAP in the next evaluation.

 Grievances Regarding Grading:

 Each course syllabus must clearly delineate the grading process in a course.
 The weight given to each assignment should be reflected and adhered to consistently in the class.
-Students should receive clear instructions regarding the requirements for successful completion of the course, i.e., on what basis would a student not receives a passing grade.
+Students should receive clear instructions regarding the requirements for successful completion of the course, i.e., on what basis a student would not receive a passing grade.

-The Academic Director should consult with the faculty member to determine if there is sufficient evidence (grades on all assessment materials, copies of all written assessment materials, etc.) to substantiate the grade received by the student.
-Once the Academic Director consults with the faculty member she/he should make a decision to either uphold the decision of the faculty member or to ask the faculty member to reevaluate the student's grade on the basis of the review.
+The Academic Director should consult with the instructor to determine if there is sufficient evidence (grades on all assessment materials, copies of all written assessment materials, etc.) to substantiate the grade received by the student.
+Once the Academic Director consults with the instructor, she/he should decide to either uphold the instructor's decision or ask them to reevaluate the student's grade based on the review.

 The decision of the Academic Director will be final.
-The Academic Director will issue a written response of disposition to the student and faculty member.
+The Academic Director will issue a written response of disposition to the student and instructor.

 Grievances regarding grading should be filed within one week of the students’ receipt of a final course grade.